qatt12/SwearWolves/README.md

 # SwearWolves
 Project for Software Engineering
-Made by
+Made by Logan
-Quinton
+Also Abigail and Quinton
-Abagail
-Logan